akka/akka-grpc/README.md

 This library is meant to be used as a building block in projects using the Akka toolkit.

-## Status
+## Project Status

 This library is in preview mode: basic functionality is in place, but API's and build system plugins are still expected to be improved.

+The API on both sides (Client and Server) is a simple Akka Streams-based one.
+We plan to also provide a 'power user' API for each of these ([#191](https://github.com/akka/akka-grpc/issues/191), [#179](https://github.com/akka/akka-grpc/issues/179)).

-The client side is currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded), we plan to replace this by [io.grpc:grpc-core](https://mvnrepository.com/artifact/io.grpc/grpc-core) and Akka HTTP.
+The client side is
+currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded), we plan to replace this by [io.grpc:grpc-core](https://mvnrepository.com/artifact/io.grpc/grpc-core) and Akka HTTP.